lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 On `submitReportData`, VEBO-7002 **MUST validate that every record with `amount > 0` (a PWR) targets a `0x02` (compounding-credentials) validator**.

+##### `ValidatorWithdrawalsQueue`

+**New contract.** It stores the single FIFO queue of withdrawal request intentions and exposes the full queue surface:

+- **`addWithdrawalRequests`** — role-gated append; VEBO-7002 is the only expected role holder, adding decoded report records to the tail of the queue in report order.
+- **`processWithdrawalRequests`** — the permissionless Flow 2 handle: pops intentions from the head of the queue and executes each down the TWG → WithdrawalVault → EIP-7002 path, with the caller forwarding the per-request fee and naming a refund recipient for the unused remainder.
+- **`unprocessedRequestsCount` / `getWithdrawalRequest`** — views that let permissionless executors and monitoring tools inspect the queue before processing it.

+The queue offers no dismissal or reordering surface — requests execute strictly in submission order (see [Single FIFO queue](#single-fifo-queue)).

 ##### `TriggerableWithdrawalsGateway` (TWG)

 **Unified request path.** The TWG becomes the single entry point for **all** withdrawal requests — partial and full.
 A new `triggerWithdrawals` method carrying a per-request `amount` (`0` = FWR, `> 0` = PWR) is added for VEBO-7002.
 The existing full-exit-only **`triggerFullWithdrawals` is retained with an unchanged external signature**, so current consumers — the CSM `Ejector` (`voluntaryEject` and strikes-based ejection via `ValidatorStrikes._ejectByStrikes`) — keep working across the upgrade without a redeploy or role migration: